Audien: Career

 In 2016, Audien performed at Lollapalooza's 25th year.
 Audien released "Crazy Love" featuring Deb's Daughter in August 2016.
 The track hit #1 on the Mediabase Dance Airplay Chart twice.

 In 2017, Audien and MAX released the track "One More Weekend".
 In January 2017, Audien's US Tour "Feels Trip" was announced.
 Audien was on the lineup for Electric Zoo 2017.
-On 18 June 2017, Audien collaborated with 3LAU to produce "Hot Water", which is a trap-influenced track fusing melodic & heavy components.
+On 18 June 2017, Audien collaborated with 3lau to produce "Hot Water", which is a trap-influenced track fusing melodic & heavy components.
 On 15 September 2017, Audien released his debut EP titled Some Ideas on label Astralwerks.
 The three-track EP contains a variety of genres, including "Rampart" which is a collaboration with hardstyle producer Gammer and "Message" whose sounds are based on his older Anjunabeats releases.

 Audien returned to Anjunabeats on 13 July 2018 with his release of "Higher" through the label, followed by "Never Letting Go" with Arty on 9 November 2018.

+In November 2019, Audien released his LP 'Escapism'.
+A definitive effort encapsulating both Audien's signature style and his dominance in the dance landscape which included hit songs "Reach" featuring Jamie Hartman and "Buzzing" with Nevve.

+Following 'Escapism'; Audien returned to Armada Music has continued to release music while honing in on his signature sound and style.
+In 2021 he signed with Armada and put out 3 singles that year — one of them being "Wish It Was You" featuring Cate Downey that has brought energy and emotion back to the dance floor and ultimately becoming the #1 Dance Radio record.
+Following up in 2022 he released the #1 Dance Radio record; One Last Dance ft Xira which also became a #1 Dance Radio Record.

+In 2022 Audien launched the ‘Progressive House Never Died’ brand.
+Which featured a debut at Miami Music Week and then led to a 100% sold out North American tour featuring a Hollywood Palladium as well as the most talked about EDC set.
+In 2022 Audien also performed Escapade Music Festival in Ottawa, Audiotistic Bay Area, Heatwave Festival in Chicago, Moonrise Festival in Baltimore, Breakaway Music Festival in Ohio, Lost In Dreams Festival in Las Vegas as well as played Red Rocks for the first time with Zedd.

+He followed up the tour with 2 back to back records on Armada; Drifting Away ft Joe Jury which reached the #2 spot on Dance Radio charts and Drifting Away ft Jordan Grace.

+To begin 2023, he released Antidote ft.
+JT Roach; a progressive house anthem and sold out 'Progressive House Never Died NYC' at Avant Gardner; which sold 500 tickets in the first 60 seconds of on-sale.
+To follow up the PHND show on April 21, 2023, he played at the L.A.
+Memorial Coliseum in July as his debut Stay-True headline show.
+In the early fall of 2023, he released a new single, titled "Superhero".